 (7) If the officer in charge reports to the Public Trustee under subclause (6) that the person is not capable of managing his affairs, the Public Trustee shall continue to have the care and management of the estate of that person by virtue of subclause (1) as if immediately before the commencement of this Act the person had been an infirm person under section 36C of the Public Trustee Act 1941.

-[Clause 1 amended by No. 69 of 1996 s.
+[Clause 1 amended: No. 69 of 1996 s.
 37.]

 2. Existing managers under Mental Health Act 1962 to continue